ComanRaresIoan/Speed_Typing_Test/README.md

+This code implements a typing speed test game using the Pygame library in Python.
+Here are the capabilities of this code:

 1. User Interface:
 The game provides a graphical user interface (GUI) where users can interact using mouse clicks and keyboard input.
 It displays an image upon initialization as the opening screen.